JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ## Function Declarations

-Functions in Kotlin are declared using the *fun*{: .keyword } keyword
+Functions in Kotlin are declared using the *fun*{: .keyword } keyword:

 ``` kotlin
 fun double(x: Int): Int {